 A student must receive an associate's degree by the end of 90 attempted credit hours and a certificate by the end of 45 attempted credit hours.
 Allowances will be made for semesters involving required remedial course work, associate's degrees which require more than 60 earned hours, and certificates which require more than 30 earned hours.
 All semesters attended will be counted whether a student received financial aid during the semester or not.
 Clock hour students must complete their program by the end of 150 percent of the published length of the program.

-Students granted academic clemency will have all semesters attended counted on the basis of attempted hours and actual attendance.
+Students granted academic clemency will have all semesters attended counted on the basis of attempted hours.

 With the exception of certificate and clock hour students, all students must have a minimum cumulative grade point average (GPA) of 1.0 at the end of their first semester, 1.50 at the end of their second semester, 1.75 at the end of their third semester and 2.0 at the end of their fourth and all subsequent undergraduate semesters or "equivalent transfer semesters".
 Example: A student who earns 24 hours in four half-time semesters would be required to have a 2.0 at the end of the fourth semester.
 While a student who earns 24 hours in two full-time semesters would still have two additional semesters before a 2.0 GPA would be required.
 Certificate and clock hour students must have a 1.5 GPA at the end of the first semester and a cumulative GPA of 2.0 thereafter.
 No appeal will be granted for anyone in violation of the required cumulative 2.0 GPA.